 Here is the complete guide on how to use the AirPlay option from MacWorld.

 Bottom Line: Web Browsers Apple TV

 Apple TV is still an emerging and ever-growing field in the digital world.
-That’s the reason it still doesn’t have the web browser support officially available in it.
-We’re sure Apple developers may be working towards the same, and we’ll see the results in some years.
+That’s why it still doesn’t have web browser support officially available.
+We’re sure Apple developers may work towards the same, and we’ll see the results in some years.

 We’ve tried to make it a bit easier for you by listing all the available options for browsing the web on your Apple TV.
 We understand how important that may be for you.

-I showed all the available options to my uncle, and he chose to download AirWeb on the Apple TV.
-We all could enjoy a YouTube video together then and share a good laugh.
+I showed my uncle all the available options, and he downloaded AirWeb on Apple TV.
+We could all enjoy a YouTube video together and share a good laugh.